Transport in Madeira: Water transport

 The Port of Funchal was the only major port in Madeira until 2007 when it became fully dedicated to passenger transport – cruise ships and ferries – and other tourist-related boats and yachts.
 In that year all remaining fishing activity and cargo trade was moved to the newly developed port of Caniçal, 12 mi to the east.

 A ferry service between Funchal and Portimão, on the mainland, provided by Naviera Armas sailed weekly from 2008, but was discontinued in 2013 due to a dispute over harbour fees.
 In the summer of 2018 it was re-instated, but as a seasonal service from July to September, being operated by Grupo Sousa using Naviera Armas's ship called Volcán de Tijarafe, that provided the crossing prior to the 2013 discontinuation, with a maximum speed of 23 kn the crossing takes around 24 hours.

 A ferry called Lobo Marinho runs in two hours between Funchal and Porto Santo Island.

 Funchal is frequently used as a stop-over by transatlantic ships, en route from Europe to the Caribbean, as it is the northernmost Atlantic island that lies in the path of the Westerlies.

 Cable transport

-In Funchal there are two aerial tramways, the Funchal Cable Car and a second aerial tramway, which went in service in 2005.
+There are 7 aerial tramways, two of which are in Funchal.

 Previously there was a steam-powered cog railway (Monte Railway) from Funchal to Monte, which operated between 1893 and 1943, and went further up to Terreiro da Luta at 867 m above sea level.